mvolkmann/blog/src/swift/SwiftUI.md

 "@ObservedObject" %} property wrapper marks a property that receives an instance of a view model (`ObservableObject`) that is passed in from a parent view.
-This subscribes to changes published by an observable object, but it doesn't "own" the object.
+This subscribes to changes published by an observable object (indicated by applying the `@Published` property wrapper to specific properties), but it doesn't "own" the object.
 When changes occur, the view `body` is recomputed.